bbb.png

 Refugees as victims

-An aspect that is often forgotten about when people talk about crime and refugees is that asylum seekers are more likely to become victims of a crime.
-They are more likely to be in a vulnerable position.
-They often don't speak the language, don't have a good support system, and don't know how the justice system works.
+An aspect that is often forgotten about crime and refugees is that asylum seekers are more likely to become victims of crime themselves.
+Many find themselves in a vulnerable position: they may not speak the language, lack strong support system, and be unfamiliar with the justice system.
 Furthermore, many asylum seekers are afraid that reporting a crime might hurt their chances of getting a residence permit.
-Because of this, crimes go unreported, leaving asylum seekers in an even more vulnerable position.
-This compromised situation is exploited by criminals, with crimes such as abuse, human trafficking, and financial scams.
+Because of this, crimes often go unreported, leaving asylum seekers even more vulnerable.

 The group overshadows the individual

-Media coverage has a big influence on how the population views a group.
-Researchers have analysed and compared previous studies that evaluate the media coverage on immigrants and its effects.
-They found that people often think and talk about refugees as one cohesive group, and fail to recognize them as individuals.
-The media consistently portrays minority groups like refugees in a negative light, making them seem like a danger to safety, economy, and hygiene.
+Media coverage has a big influence how the population perceives certain groups.
+Researchers who analysed and compared previous studies on media coverage on immigrants found that refugees are often discussed perceived as one cohesive group, and rather than as individuals.
+The media frequently portrays minority groups like refugees in a negative light, depicting like a threat to safety, economy, and public health.
 Moira Grant McLoughlin further enhances this finding in her research.
 She found that most stories about refugees exclude their voices and perspectives.
 By doing so, the perception that ‘all refugees are the same’ is strengthened even more, a stereotype that affects many.

 To read more about the depiction of refugees in the media, go to this article.